 Can You Get an STD From a Hand Job?

 Sexual activity involving skin-to-skin contact can put you at risk of contracting a sexually transmitted disease (STD).
 This includes hand jobs, which are a form of manual stimulation of the penis.
-Depending on the type of STD, you can get an STD from a hand job, so it’s essential to practice safe sex.
+Depending on the type of STD, it is possible to get an STD from receiving or giving a hand job, so it’s essential to practice safe sex.
 What is a Hand Job?
-A hand job is when a person manually stimulates another person’s genitals.
+A hand job is when you or another person manually stimulates another person’s genitals, usually a hand job refers to the manual stimulation of the penis.
 This can involve stroking, rubbing, or massaging with hands.
 Hand jobs are a form of sexual activity but do not involve penetration.
 For this reason, many people view them as a lower-risk form of sex than penetrative sex.

-The short answer is yes, you can get an STD from a hand job.
+The short answer is yes, you can get an STD from a happy ending aka a hand job.
 STDs can be spread through any kind of skin-to-skin contact, and this includes contact between the hands and genitals.

 If one partner has an STD, it can be spread to the other partner through a hand job.
 For example, if one partner has genital herpes, the virus can be transferred from their genitals to the other partner’s hands.
 If the other partner then touches their own genitals, they can become infected with herpes.